eddyerburgh/notes/docs/computer-networking/internet/BGP.md

 _Total Path Attribute Length_ tells the receiving BGP speaker the total length of the _Path Attributes_ field (in octets).

-_Path Attributes_ contains BGP attributes like the ORIGIN attribute that defines the origin of the route information.
+_Path Attributes_ contains BGP attributes, like the ORIGIN attribute that defines the origin of the route information.

 The final part is the _Network Layer Reachability Information_.
 The total length of the field isn't included explicitly in the message, but it can be calculated using the UPDATE message length and the other length fields.